Volunteers (Jefferson Airplane album): Release

 The 2004 CD re-release features five additional bonus tracks from the group's annual Thanksgiving concert at the Fillmore East, New York in 1969.
+The album was released again in 2009, along with the entirety of the group's live performance at the Woodstock Festival in 1969, as Jefferson Airplane Woodstock Experience.

+Critical reception

+Upon release, Ed Ward at Rolling Stone praised every track and concluded the members of the group were musical pioneers who "may raise the musical sophistication and complexity of rock and roll to new heights".
+Robert Christgau at Village Voice was more guarded, stating "Everybody else seems to dig it a lot, and of course it's far from bad, but everybody may be wrong".

+Retrospective reviews have been favorable, with Jim Newsom at AllMusic calling it "a powerful release that neatly closed out and wrapped up the '60s", concluding that "listening to Volunteers is like opening a time capsule on the end of an era, a time when young people still believed music had the power to change the world".
+David Bowling at The Daily Vault similarly enthused that "Volunteers remains a powerful anti-war statement cloaked in some of the best rock ‘n’ roll of the era", while the original edition of The Rolling Stone Record Guide gave it five stars.

 Legacy

 In 2003 the album was ranked number 370 in Rolling Stone magazine's list of the 500 greatest albums of all time, and at 373 in a 2012 revised list.
 Volunteers was omitted from the 2020 list.

 In 2003, David Keenan included Volunteers in his The Best Albums Ever...Honest from the Scottish Sunday Herald.

-The album was released again in 2009, along with the entirety of the group's live performance at the Woodstock Festival in 1969, as Jefferson Airplane Woodstock Experience.

 Track listing

 Credits from original stereo and quadraphonic LPs.